CONTACT US

 • Content can be easily reused and repurposed across various digital channels, such as websites, mobile apps, and IoT devices, thanks to the API-driven approach of a headless CMS.

-Disadvantages of Headless CMS
+Drawbacks of a Headless CMS

 • Implementing and managing a headless CMS typically requires skilled developers, particularly for setting up the front end and integrating APIs, which can be a barrier for organizations without in-house technical expertise.

-Besides a few cons, we’re a huge believer in the power of headless CMS, and we’ve seen the incredible benefits it brings to our clients.
 It’s given us the flexibility to create more dynamic, scalable, and future-proof solutions.
-In fact, we believe in it so much that we rebuilt our own website using a headless approach.
-Now we can innovate faster, stay ahead of industry trends, and deliver even better results.
+In fact, we believe in it so much that we rebuilt our own website using a headless approach!

 Jakub Dakowicz CTO at Pagepro